lukasjapan/koreander/README.md

 - Texts are evaluated as Kotlin string templates, therefore Kotlin code can be inserted (almost) anywhere
 - Code is executed as if it would be inside the view model class
 - Code only lines can be expressed by a leading `-`
-- Deeper indented lines after code only lines are passed to the code as a block  → `expression { /* deeper indented lines */ }`
+- Deeper indented lines after code are passed to the code as a block  → `expression { /* deeper indented lines */ }`

 ### Full Example